-- Establishing Bravehearts, a registered, non-profit charity that provides specialist counselling services for children and adults of child sexual assault;
+- Establishing Bravehearts, a registered, not-for-profit charity that provides specialist counselling services for children and families affected by child sexual assault

-- Establishing our School-based personal safety education program based on Ditto’s Keep Safe Adventure CD-Rom, including running a Cairns and Far North QLD highly successful personal safety Indigenous appropriate education program.
-This show has been seen by over 450,000 children;
+- Establishing a personal safety education program based on Ditto’s Keep Safe Adventure CD-Rom, including running an Indigenous appropriate version of the program in Cairns and Far North QLD

 - Advocating for survivor’s rights through participation in legislative review and reform.